Barnes Wallis: Aircraft design

 Although he did not invent the concept, Wallis did much pioneering engineering work to make the swing-wing functional.
 He developed the wing-controlled aerodyne, a concept for a tailless aeroplane controlled entirely by wing movement with no separate control surfaces.
 His Wild Goose, designed in the late 1940s, was intended to use laminar flow, and alongside it he also worked on the Green Lizard cruise missile and the Heston JC.9 manned experimental aeroplane.
 The Swallow was a supersonic development of Wild Goose, designed in the mid-1950s, which could have been developed for either military or civil applications.
 Both Wild Goose and Swallow were flight tested as large (30 ft span) flying scale models, based at Predannack in Cornwall.
-However, despite promising wind tunnel and model work, his designs were not adopted.
-Government funding for Swallow was cancelled in the round of cuts following the Sandys Defence White Paper in 1957, although Vickers continued model trials with some support from the RAE.
+Despite promising wind tunnel and model work, his designs were not adopted.
+Government funding for Swallow was cancelled in the round of cuts following the Sandys Defence White Paper in 1957 (the Sandystorm), although Vickers continued model trials with some support from the RAE.

 An attempt to gain American funding led Wallis to initiate a joint NASA-Vickers study.
 NASA found aerodynamic problems with the Swallow and, informed also by their work on the Bell X-5, settled for a conventional tail which would eventually lead in turn to the TFX programme and the General Dynamics F-111.
-In the UK, Vickers submitted a wing-controlled aerodyne for specification OR.346 for a reconnaissance/strike-fighter-bomber, effectively the TSR-2 specification with added fighter capability.
+In the UK, Vickers submitted a wing-controlled aerodyne for specification OR.346 for a reconnaissance/strike-fighter-bomber, the TSR-2 specification with added fighter capability.
 When Maurice Brennan left Vickers for Folland he worked on the FO.147, a variable-sweep development of the Gnat lightweight fighter-trainer, offering both tailed and tailless options.
 Wallis's ideas were ultimately passed over in the UK in favour of the fixed-wing BAC TSR-2 and Concorde.
 He was critical of both, believing that swing-wing designs would have been more appropriate.
 In the mid-1960s, TSR-2 was ignominiously scrapped in favour of the American F-111, which had swing-wings influenced by Wallis's work at NASA, although this order was also subsequently cancelled.